 CPSC 6143.
 Simulation Project (3-0-3) Prerequisite: CPSC 6142 with a grade of "C" or better.
 This is a project-based course.
 Teams consisting of 3-5 students will develop working prototypes of large-scale simulations of real world or fictional systems.
 Teams and their individual members will be required to make presentations reflecting progress through each stage of the project development: problem analysis and information collection, data collection, model construction, model verification, model validation, design and implementation of simulation experiments, output analysis, and final recommendations.
 The final report will include a demonstration of the fully functional project.

 CPSC 6147.
-Computer Visualization (3-0-3) Prerequisite: CPSC 5125 with a grade of "C" or better.
-The large amount of data that is generated in modern systems offers an opportunity to use computer based visualization for analysis.
+Computer Graphics and Visualization (3-0-3) The large amount of data that is generated in modern systems offers an opportunity to use computer based visualization for analysis.
 Simulations can generate these data as well as measurements from sensors in a system.
-This course presents the principles of computer based visualization including data representation, scalar, and vector visualization as well as image, volume and information visualization.
+This course presents the principles of computer graphics and computer-based visualization including data representation, scalar, and vector visualization as well as image, volume and information visualization.

 CPSC 6148.
 Simulation and Gaming (3-0-3) Prerequisite: CPSC 6142 with a grade of "C" or better.
 This course will explore the use of simulation in gaming.
 The history of gaming will be reviewed and the theory of gaming will be examined together with the various methodologies for building and evaluating gaming models.
 In addition, students will examine case studies of how simulation has been implemented in various disciplines including economics, political science, psychology and business management, and the military.